Angela Merkel detective series set to air in Italy – DW – 07/12/2024

 "I had met my agent in the morning, and we talked about Angela Merkel.
 It was clear by then that she would not run again for election," he said.

-Later that day, the author watched "Columbo" on television: "I immediately understood that I had found the idea for the next book."
+Later that day, the author watched US detective series "Columbo" on television: "I immediately understood that I had found the idea for the next book."

 The other main source of inspiration is Agatha Christie's Miss Marple, whose name is reflected in the title.